Nelson, birthplace of New Zealand rugby

-One of New Zealand's first rugby matches was played at Nelson in May 1870, at the suggestion of Charles Monro, who had played the game as a student in England.
-In 2020, historian Ron Palenski revealed that several matches were played under Rugby rules in Whanganui in 1869.
-Rugby spread rapidly throughout the country in the 1870s, and Māori were quick to embrace the game.
+New Zealand's first rugby match was held in Nelson in 1870, at the suggestion of Charles Monro, who had played the game as a student in England.
+Rugby spread rapidly throughout the country, and Māori were quick to embrace the game.
 It was especially popular in small rural towns.

 Transcript